rwk506/IRS_DataDive/README.md

 The National Taxonomy of Exempt Entities is used by the IRS to classify non-profit organizations and facilitate collection, analysis, comparison of NPOs in a consistent manner.

 <br />

 **Additional Information**

-Additional resources that may be useful when interpreting and understanding the analysis presented here.
+Other resources that may be useful when interpreting and understanding the analysis presented in the app.

 [DataKind](http://www.datakind.org/)